GPlates/new-gplates-website/src/pages/docs/user-manual/TopologyTools.md

 5.1 Activate the Tool
 -----------------

-First, click on the **Build New Topology** tool button.
+First, click on a **Build New Topology** tool button, whether it be a line, boundary or network.
 You may need to deselect a feature you are currently working on for this tool to become available.

 Initially the new topology will have an empty list of sections.
 As you add sections to the topology, the Topology Sections Table will become populated with the features.